Invoice Payment Terms in Canada

 If you plan to charge late fees, state them clearly in your terms and ideally in your contract or agreement before the work begins.
 The wording below is a practical example, not legal advice.

-Balances unpaid after the due date may be subject to a late fee of 1.5% per month, calculated on the outstanding balance.
+Balances unpaid after the due date may bear interest at 1.5% per month (18% per year), calculated on the outstanding balance, where this term was accepted.

 Payment reminder examples